What is Diamond?

 Diamond is a project

-that began in 2002 as a collaboration between Intel Research Pittsburgh and Carnegie Mellon University.
-The
+that began in 2002 as a collaboration between Intel and Carnegie Mellon University.
+Over time, the research has evolved to span many other institutions, including the University of Pittsburgh, UPMC, Merck Research Labs,

 Diamond's goal